kuhnertdm/wow-addon-updater/README.md

 * Make a video guide detailing all the above information

+* Add support for more addon providers (namely WoWInterface)

 * Update to use a visual interface instead of a command-line interface

-* Make the code structure not suck.
-No, seriously... it's bad...
+* ~~Make the code structure not suck.
+No, seriously... it's bad...~~ Thanks to https://github.com/Saritus for the refactoring!

 Thanks for checking this out; hopefully it helps a lot of you :)